College of Technological Sciences–Cebu: History

-Through the difficult years, the school has never lost sight of its mandate to mold young Filipinos in the field of sciences and technology.
-Its graduates has brought honors to their Alma Mater by topping government board exams.
-CTS has produced successful graduates who are now employed in the various sectors of economy, holding responsible positions in firms both public and private.
-Others have gone abroad earning foreign exchange for the country.
-Many more shall follow in their footsteps.

 In June 2004 the school decided to open a new course which is Bachelor of Science In Nursing they utilize the fourth floor building as the office, faculty, classrooms and Simulation room.

-The College of Nursing open up with 38 full-time students under the nurture of Dr. Lucita B. Galarpe as the first Dean of the college of Nursing together with her was Mrs. Cecilia P. Mañalac as Associate dean of the college and Mrs. Nerenita Y. Lim as Level I adviser.
+The College of Nursing open up with 38 full-time students under Dr. Lucita B. Galarpe as the first Dean of the college of Nursing together with her was Mrs. Cecilia P. Mañalac as Associate dean of the college and Mrs. Nerenita Y. Lim as Level I adviser.

-Last June 2 and 3 2008 the first batch of the college of nursing had their first attempt in the Nursing Licensure Examination and Successfully the School got 80% passing rate from National 40% Passing Percentage.until now the college of Nursing continue transforming aspiring Nursing students to become Globally Competitive Nurses in the future.
+Last June 2 and 3 2008 the first batch of the college of nursing had their first attempt in the Nursing Licensure Examination and Successfully the School got 80% passing rate from National 40% Passing Percentage.

 The school also offers Senior High School.

-Today, CTS looks beyond the confines of its four walls.
-It has linkages with the leaders in education technology.
+CTS has linkages with the leaders in education technology.
 Likewise, CTS has developed linkages with industry to conform its courses to the demands of industry.

-Philosophy and Objectives

-The College of Technological Sciences–Cebu (CTS) as a technological institution aims to organize, establish, maintain and conduct a progressive institution of learning of a high academic standing which will emphasize vocational and technical knowledge and, to this end operate vocational and technical courses in accordance with up-to-date vocational and technical method of educational training.

-CTS has become one of the leaders, and should maintain being on top, in technical and vocational education in the country producing quality skilled mechanics, technicians, and engineering graduates who have successfully topped and passed the National Telecommunications Commission (NTC) examinations for radio operators, and Professional Regulation Commission (PRC) examinations for master electricians, electronics and communication engineers.
-These workers work abroad or in the Philippines as civil servants and entrepreneurs.